best-practice-and-impact/qa-of-code-guidance/book/readable_code.md

 Programming languages can differ in a myriad of ways.
 One way R and Python differ, for example, is their use of indentation.
-Indentation is part of the well defined syntax of Python while it is not for R.
+Indentation is part of the well defined syntax of Python but is not for R.
 This does not mean that you shouldn't use indentation in R to make your code more readable.
-If in doubt it is often wise to consult how to use formatting to write more readable code by finding the style guidelines for your language.
+If in doubt, you should consider consulting how to use formatting to write more readable code by finding the style guidelines for your language.

 Generally, code style guides provide a standard or convention for formatting and laying out your code.
 The purpose of these style guides is to increase consistency across the programming community for a given language.

 They might include how to appropriately:

-- comment or document your code
+- comment or document your code.
-- name your functions, variables or classes
+- name your functions, variables or classes.
-- separate elements of your code with whitespace
+- separate elements of your code with whitespace.
-- use indentation to make sure your code is readable
+- use indentation to make sure your code is readable.
-- provide other useful guidance regarding formatting
+- provide other useful guidance regarding formatting.

 The existence of such style guides does not necessarily mean that each individual or team will apply these conventions to the letter.
 Organisations and developer teams often have needs that might not be addressed in a general style guidance document.